An ideal proof for Fujisawa's result and its generalization: Introduction

 is a filtered quasi-isomorphism.
 Consequently he has proved that there exists a filtered morphism

 in the derived category ${\rm D}^+{\rm F}({\mab C}_X)$ of bounded below filtered complexes of sheaves of ${\mab C}$-vector spaces on $\os{\circ}{X}$.
-Here we should note that, because the filtration $F$ on ${\cal H}_{X/s_{\mab C}/{\mab C}}$ is {\it not} finite, we need a formalism of derived categories of filtered complexes in \cite{nh2}, which is a special case of the formalism of derived categories of filtered complexes in \cite{blec}.
-(Strictly speaking, the morphism (\ref{ali:kcfsx}) has not been constructed in [loc.~cit.] because the category ${\rm D}^+{\rm F}({\mab C}_X)$ has not appeared in [loc.~cit.] (cf.~\cite[Corollary 5.7]{fut}).)
+(Strictly speaking, this has not been stated in [loc.~cit.] because the category ${\rm D}^+{\rm F}({\mab C}_X)$ has not appeared in [loc.~cit.] (cf.~\cite[Corollary 5.7]{fut}).)
+Here note that the filtration $F$ on $H(X/s_{\mab C})$ is not finite; we need a formalism of derived categories of filtered complexes in e.~g., \cite{nh2}, which is a special case of the formalism of derived categories of filtered complexes in \cite{blec}.
 Furthermore he has proved that the morphism (\ref{ali:kcfsx}) induces an isomorphism

 By this fact, we see that there exists a large number $N$ such that there exists an isomorphism